Dog sent through X-ray screener in backpack at Dane County airport

-Airport officials discovered a dog sent through an X-ray screener in a backpack this week at the Dane County Regional Airport in Madison, the Transportation Security Administration said in a tweet Tuesday.
+MADISON -- Airport officials discovered a dog sent through an X-ray screener in a backpack at the Dane County Regional Airport in Madison earlier this week, the Transportation Security Administration said.

-An X-ray image shared by the TSA Great Lakes region shows the dog, and a regular photo shows the black backpack someone placed it in.
+An X-ray image shared by the TSA Great Lakes region shows the dog as it went through the device Sunday, as well as a photo shows the black backpack someone placed it in.

-The agency said in its tweet the dog was "accidentally" sent through the screener and urged those traveling with animals to let the airline know.
+In a tweet Tuesday, the agency said the dog was "accidentally" sent through the screener and urged those traveling with animals to let the airline know.

+TSA spokesperson Jessica Mayle said Friday that the Dachshund Chihuahua mix was uninjured and the person traveling with it was not charged with a crime.
+That person had arranged with the airline to bring the dog but didn't know the proper procedures for bringing it through security, she said.

-"At the checkpoint, remove your pet from the bag and send all items, including the empty carrier, to be screened in the machine," it said, and tweeted out a video of a person taking a cat through a TSA checkpoint the proper way.
+"At the checkpoint, remove your pet from the bag and send all items, including the empty carrier, to be screened in the machine," TSA's tweet said, and then tweeted out a video of a person taking a cat through a TSA checkpoint the proper way.

-The agency shared no other information about the incident, but airport spokesperson Michael Riechers said it appears the animal was found unhurt on Sunday.
-He was not aware of any previous incidents at the airport in which animals have been found in luggage.
+Airport spokesperson Michael Riechers said he was not aware of any previous incidents at the airport in which animals have been found in luggage.

 Ochsner Park Zoo Manager Katie Gries picks up one of the two opossums recently added to the zoo, Ethel, during a visit to their habitat to feed them Thursday.
 Ethel and Lucy, sitting in the crate, were rescued after their mother was hit and killed by a car and the siblings escaped her pouch before being found.
 The pair will serve as ambassador animals.